arvimal/ceph_check/README.md

 ## Points worth considering:

-1. This program should be run from the Ceph Administrator node, as the 'ceph' user.
+1. This program is suggested to be run from the Admin node, as the `ceph` user.
-2. If a custom username has been used to setup the Ceph cluster, use that account to execute the program.
+2. Or execute it as the user with which `ceph-deploy` was executed.
-3. The user running this script should have *read* permissions to the admin keyring.
+3. The user should have read permissions to the Admin keyring.
-4. SSH passwordless login should be setup for the user to the Ceph cluster nodes.
+4. SSH passwordless access should be available to the cluster nodes.

-The above four points are the suggested requirements for an RHCS/Ceph installation, and hence can be expected to be present in a RHCS/Ceph cluster.
+All the above conditions would be available if this is executed as the user used to run 'ceph-deploy', from the Administrative node. ogram should be run from the Ceph Administrator node, as the 'ceph' user.

 ## Features: